 Hiring an interim can be one of the most expensive hires that a company can make.
-However, as I have eluded to in my previous blog ('Hiring an Interim is Expensive...or Is It?') the ROI is far greater than the initial outlay.
-I am sure that if you are in the thought process that you need to hire an interim op manager then your business is going through a period of change/growth/transition.
+However, as we concluded to in a previous blog ('Hiring an Interim is Expensive...or Is It?') the ROI is far greater than the initial outlay.
+We are sure that if you are in the thought process that you need to hire an interim operations manager then your business is going through a period of change/growth/transition.
 These can be very challenging times, so before going to market consider the following…

 - Have you exhausted all internal options?

 - What implications does an interim coming in have on the rest business?

 - What are the objectives will be set for the interim?

 - Are you sure you are ready to change?

 Once you have carefully considered these key points, you’ll need to ensure the following:

 A true interim manufacturing leader will have solved your particular issue on numerous occasions, and for different businesses across a number of different sectors previously.
 Whether you are looking at improving low overall equipment effectiveness (OEE) percentages, introducing new shift patterns, implementing lean methodology, cost reduction exercises or even a factory relocation.
 Many of the basic fundamentals and core skills are the same right across manufacturing, and a true top-level interim will be able to tailor their expertise to meet your business needs.